yuri-rage/ArduRover_Mower/README.md

 ### armSwitch.lua

 Monitors an RC channel for a threshold PWM value and arms/disarms the flight controller accordingly.
-Useful when RC channels are limited to "overload" a channel with an additional arm/disarm function.
+Useful when RC channels are limited - allows "overloading" a channel with an additional arm/disarm function.
 I used it on a three position switch for the following functions:
 * Position 1: Engine Kill/Disarm
 * Position 2: Engine Run/Disarm
 * Position 3: Engine Run/Arm